Tuesday, 15 March 2016

 Third: States With Non Muslim Rulers & Muslim Majority Population

-Of these 14 states and tribal areas joined Pakistan after the independence.
-While parts of State of Jammu & Kashmir also joined Pakistan.
-The following map shows the location of some of these states in northern India, while the other states can be seen in the main map given above.
+Out of these, 14 princely states and tribal areas joined Pakistan after independence.
+In addition, parts of the State of Jammu & Kashmir also acceded to Pakistan.
+The map below shows the location of some of these states in northern India, while the remaining states can be seen in the main map provided above.

 The following map shows two Muslim princely states of Janjira and Savanur in the Maratha heartland in western India.